Seniors Divorce Can Come as a Shock

-While generally not an issue for older couples, whose children are adults themselves, this is a big, big issue for couples who still have young or even teenage kids.
+While generally not an issue for older couples contemplating a seniors divorce, whose children are adults themselves, this is a big, big issue for couples who still have young or even teenage kids.

 Children frequently blame themselves for their parents splitting up, so you need to explain, in as matter of fact way, that it has nothing to do with them, it's not their fault and that grown up people sometimes decide that they don't wish to live together any more.
 Reassure them that both parents still love them and that they will still see both mom and dad.